jatin33/linkedin-saved-post-categoriser/memory-bank/activeContext.md

 - SPA navigation needs URL change detection
 - Chrome sync storage has size limitations to consider
 - **Side Panel**: Requires specific `manifest.json` configuration and explicit `chrome.sidePanel.open` and `chrome.sidePanel.setOptions` calls in the background script.
+- **Real-time Sync**: `chrome.storage.onChanged` is crucial for keeping the side panel UI in sync with changes made by other extension components.

 ## Development Notes
 - Extension ready for manual testing in Chrome Developer Mode.